davidkel/davidkel.github.io/docs/Operations/busnetcards.md

 ### Other commands that create business network cards
 There are some other commands that create business network cards, for example `composer network start` and `composer identity issue`.
 These commands are discussed in more detail in the [Deploy](./deploy.md) and [Managing Id's and Participants](./managingids.md) sections.

+TBD: composer card list -c <card> to give details about a card, eg whether it has a business network associated with it or not.

 ### [Next - NetworkAdmin Participant Type](./networkadmin.md)